Speaking Your Truth Through Fiction

 For example, Josephine Bonaparte climbed in status from daughter of a meager sugar plantation to empress of France.
 Much of her climb involved hopping from man to man in search of stability, but she also had an eye for power.
 While promiscuity and “using” people isn’t something I necessarily condone, I still portrayed her as not only sympathetic, but likable.
 For one thing, it’s important to understand the context of the times.
 The French Revolution was a tumultuous and volatile time, so following the line of power not only meant her debts would be paid, but it meant she could avoid a date with Madame Guillotine.
 (She came within a hair’s width as it was.)
 The other issue was, her first husband financially abandoned her and their children, leaving her with no means to support herself.
 What choice did a woman of her social standing have?

 Through my portrayal of this woman, my personal truth is clear: judgment should be rendered with care—or not rendered at all.
 In order to grasp why someone makes the choices they do, you have to understand the pressures they face, their traumas, and their belief systems.
 You have to, in a sense, become them.
 How would you feel in their shoes?
 Context always plays a part as well.
-This is my personal truth.
+Through the use of evidence-based facts as well as my personal truth, I have illustrated a vibrant picture of a fascinating woman.
 It may be weighted with feelings over facts, but it is a truth nonetheless.

 Why is it important to take a stance in your fiction?
 To relate some sort of greater message through themes as well as your characters external and internal actions (and inaction)?